phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building AI Assistants using function calling.
+Phidata is a framework for building AI Assistants by letting LLMs call functions and take actions.

 Function calling is a powerful approach that allows LLMs to solve complex problems by calling functions and intelligently choosing their course of action based on the response -- similar to how a human would solve a problem.